Texas vs. TCU NCAA Football Odds, Plays and Insights | October 2, 2021

 - When Texas puts up more than 25.7 points, it is 3-0 against the spread and 3-0 overall.

-- Texas is 3-0 against the spread and 3-0 overall when the team picks up over 391.3 yards.
+- Texas is 3-0 against the spread and 3-0 overall when the team churns out over 391.3 yards.

-- This year, the Longhorns have four turnovers, one fewer than the Horned Frogs have takeaways (5).

 - Find the latest spread and moneyline odds for Texas at SISportsbook.